Nature’s Nation: American Art and Environment

 Nature's Nation: American Art and Environment is the first exhibition to trace environmental awareness in American art over the last three centuries.
 More than 100 works, including iconic masterpieces as well as rare works by such artists as John James Audubon, Albert Bierstadt, Thomas Cole, Valerie Hegarty, Winslow Homer, Georgia O’Keeffe and Jaune Quick-to-See Smith (Salish-Kootenai) compel us to reconsider the relationships between art, the environment and ourselves.

 Share your impressions with us on social media using #NaturesNation

 Nature’s Nation: American Art and Environment has been organized by the Princeton University Art Museum.
-Leadership support has been provided by Shelly and Tony Malkin; Annette Merle-Smith; the Henry Luce Foundation; and the National Endowment for the Arts.
+Leadership support has been provided by Shelly and Tony Malkin; Annette Merle-Smith; Henry Luce Foundation; and the National Endowment for the Arts.
+Carolyn and Peter S. Lynch and The Lynch Foundation, The Andrew W. Mellon Foundation, Jennifer and Andrew Borggaard and Kate and Ford O'Neil provided generous support.
 We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.